mrkllntschpp/similarity/README.md

    - Formula: $\max(|X_i - Y_i|)$
    - Description: Measures the maximum distance between the two datasets.

-## Explore Further

-These are just a few examples of distance metrics related to the Lp Minkowski norms, and they represent only a fraction of the available similarity and distance measures.
-This repository provides a comprehensive collection of such metrics, making it a valuable resource for your research projects.

 ## Getting Started

 To get started with using these similarity metrics, please refer to the documentation and code examples provided in the relevant folders and files.